ShreevanthM/sql_retail_sales/README.md

 where rank=1
 ```

-8.**Write a SQL query to find the top 5 customers based on the highest total sales. **:
+8. **Write a SQL query to find the top 5 customers based on the highest total sales.**
 ```sql
 select customer_id,sum(total_sale) as total from retail_sales
 group by 1